t-taniai/TSS_CVPR2016_Demo/Readme.txt

 ------------------
 Options of the main algorithm (CosegMatching.exe):
     -doPerPixelRefinement [1 or 0] : Use the finest pixel layer or not.
 This refinement takes time.
     -featureType          [string] : Extension of feature files.
-By changing this you can use your own features.
+You can use your features.
 See below.
     -matchingMetric       [1 or 2] : Norm of Equation 4 in the paper.
     -matchingEngW         [float]  : lambda_flo in Equation 2.
     -matchingEngOcc       [float]  : lambda_occ in Equation 3.
     -matchingEngTrunc     [float]  : tau_D in Quation 4.

 Options of feature extraction (DenseFeatureExtract.exe):
-    -maxImageDimension    [int]    : The maximum image dimension (mostly width) is resized to this value (default 512).
+    -maxImageDimension    [int]    : The maximum image dimension (mostly width) is seto to this value.
-    -forceImageDimension  [1 or 0] : If 0, images are resized only when they are smaller than the specified size.
+    -forceImageDimension  [1 or 0] : If 0, images are resized only if they are larger than the size.

 --------------------
 Feature file format :